From Human-in-the-Loop to Human-Above-the-Loop

 Performance ceiling AI quality ceiling Human judgment ceiling (higher for complex deals)

 1.7× More likely.
-Top performers using AI agents for prospecting vs. average performers (Salesforce State of Sales 2026)
+Top performers using AI agents for prospecting vs. underperformers (Salesforce State of Sales, 7th Edition, 2026)

+One more figure separates the two groups.
+79 percent of high performers prioritize keeping their CRM data clean, compared with 54 percent of underperformers.
+Direction quality depends on input quality.
+An agent pointed at messy data executes the wrong work faster.
 This is the standard I hold my clients to.
 When we deploy AI for research, the rep does not get a pass on understanding the account.
 They get a head start.
 When we use AI to draft outreach, the rep does not hit send without reading.
 They edit with the full context of what they know about the deal.
 The AI handles execution.
 The rep handles direction.
+For teams that bought the tools but never saw the pipeline move, the gap is almost always here, and I unpack it in You Bought 12 AI Agents.
+Your Revenue Flatlined.
+Here is the Fix.

-The risk in sales right now is not that AI will replace reps.
-It is that reps will become so dependent on AI execution that they lose the judgment required to direct it well.
-They become passengers in their own deals.
+In the deals, reps grow so dependent on AI execution that they lose the judgment required to direct it.
+They become passengers in their own pipeline, forwarding AI output they cannot defend when a buyer pushes back.

-"Human-above-the-loop is not a technical architecture.
-It is a posture.
-It is the difference between checking AI's work and directing AI's work.
-Between being a quality control inspector and being a leader who uses every tool available to win."
+"Human-above-the-loop is a posture.
+It is the difference between checking AI's work and directing it, between running quality control and leading with every tool available to win."

-The best reps I work with are doing the opposite of becoming passengers.
-They are using AI to become more strategic, more prepared, more present in the moments that actually matter.
-The teams that get this right will have the best of both worlds: machine execution at scale and human judgment where it counts.
+The best reps I work with use AI to become more strategic, more prepared, and more present in the moments that decide a deal.
+The teams that get this right hold both: machine execution at scale, and human judgment where it counts.
+For a closer look at how unsupervised automation erodes buyer trust before anyone notices, see The Automation Trap: When AI Speed Kills Trust.

 How to Implement Human-Above-the-Loop in Three Phases